Format: Author(s). (Year). Title of article. Title of Journal in Italics, Volume number in italics(issue number), page numbers of article. DOI/URL

 Example: Bass, J. D. (2020).
 Exploring mental health.
 American Nursing, 3(8), 47-56. https://www.americannursing.com/issue58649/exploring-mental-health

-For the article title, capitalize only proper nouns and the first word of the article title and subtitle.
+In citations for article titles, capitalize only proper nouns and the first word of the article title and subtitle.

 For the journal title, capitalize all the significant words in the title and italicize it (periodical titles are considered proper nouns).